IncQueryLabs/MD_plugin_skeleton/README.md

   - This will synchronize it again (loads MD dependencies)
 - run 'runJava' task (this will start MagicDraw)
 - Create or open a project
-- Run menu Example > Example Action, it should display a list of classes
+- Run menu "Examples" > "Correct all port types", it should run a transformation to add types to Ports that have no type specified, but are connected to a typed port.

 ## Install UML Metamodel to Eclipse